Dry Needling

 The timing is dependent on many factors: severity of pain, density of muscle fibers and tissues, as well as the location of the muscles being targeted.
 Treatment typically takes between 5 and 20 minutes.

-We provide services in Topsham, Brunswick, Freeport, Yarmouth, Kennebunk and Eliot, ME.
+We provide services in Topsham, Brunswick, Freeport, Yarmouth, South Portland, Kennebunk and Eliot, ME.